This spring´s, flower markets

 6 The ephemeral Flors al Mercat in Barcelona

-On 16 and 17 May, Plaza Margarida Xirgu del Poble-sec will once again become the epicentre of Flors al Mercat, an event celebrating its third edition in response to the need to create a space where flower, plants, handicrafts and sustainability are all present.
+On 16 and 17 May, Plaza Margarida Xirgu del Poble-sec will once again become the epicentre of Flors al Mercat, an event celebrating its second edition in response to the need to create a space where flower, plants, handicrafts and sustainability are all present.
 This event is meant to highlight the lack of a flower market in Barcelona like those in other major European cities.

 7 Campo dei Fiori Market in Rome, Italy